H-S-S-11/logic-teaching/README.md

 Most connections apart from power to ICs and protection resistors will be made by students via the connectors available.
 Any user connections to power rails will go through a soldered-on protection resistor to limit short circuit current.

-LEDs and pushbuttons will have easy-to-use connections (bananna plugs, wire loop test points) as well as standard 0.1" headers used by other components.
+Switches, LEDs and pushbuttons will have easy-to-use connections (bananna plugs, wire loop test points) as well as standard 0.1" headers used by other components.